ElliotCambo/Blockage/README.md

 truffle serve

-You can then run the dapp from the broswer and place contacts on the locally running blockchain
+You can then run the dapp from the broswer and place contracts on the locally running blockchain